reinhart1010/nix/docs/en/common/cupsreject.md

 ---
 # cupsreject

-Reject jobs sent to one or more printers.
+Reject jobs sent to printers.
 NOTE: destination is referred as a printer or a class of printers.
 See also: `cupsaccept`, `cupsenable`, `cupsdisable`, `lpstat`.
 More information: <https://www.cups.org/doc/man-cupsaccept.html>.